Chr1sC0de/CGALUnwrapper/sphinx/_build/html/_sources/examples_python/getting_points_and_properties.rst.txt

-Accessing Points and Properties as Aumpy Arrays
+Accessing Points and Properties as Numpy Arrays
 -----------------------------------------------

 Points and properties can be accessed directly from the CGALMesh as numpy arrays